 99 East Golf Club

-99 East Golf Club is a nine-hole course strategically located about halfway between the airport and the main ferry terminal on the island of Langkawi.
+99 East Golf Club is a nine-hole course.
+It is strategically located about halfway between the airport and the main ferry terminal on the island of Langkawi.
 The 99 in the name comes from the 99 small islands that surround the main island of Langkawi.
 Consequently, these surrounding islands offer jaw-dropping views wherever you find yourself on the island.
-The East in the names is related to the location of the golf course in relation to the island.
+The East in the name is related to the location of the golf course in relation to the island.
 Now, just imagine if the course was located a little further west on the island towards the Strait of Malacca!

-We purposely arrived late in the afternoon so that we could finish as the sun sets, our favourite time of the day to play.
+We purposely arrived late in the afternoon so that we could finish as the sun sets, our favorite time of the day to play.
 99 East was forged out of the jungle back in 2008.
-We learned that the dream of expanding the course to 18 holes has always been the goal, but due to some local politics, it wasn’t until recently that the club has been able to move forward with turning it into reality.
-And, if all goes as planned, 99 East will be 18 holes by mid next year, 2020.
+We learned that the dream of expanding the course to 18 holes has always been the goal.
+However, due to some local politics, it wasn’t until recently that the club has been able to move forward with turning it into reality.
+And, if all goes as planned, 99 East will be 18 holes by mid-next year, 2020.

 99 East offers 4 sets of tees, with the Blacks playing a challenging 3665 yards.
 I played it from the 3486-yard Blue tees, while Menekse pegged it from the 2913-yard Red tees.

-With our clubs loaded onto a red buggy, one that we selected from what we recognized as the colours of the different tees, we made ourselves to the first hole.
-99 East opens with a mild slightly downhill par 5, that has water short and right of the green.
-We putted out, scribbled down our scores, and eagerly proceeded to the great second hole.
+With our clubs loaded onto a red buggy, one that we selected from what we recognized as the colors of the different tees, we made ourselves to the first tee.
+99 East opens with a mild slightly downhill par 5, which has water short and right of the green.
+We putt out, scribbled down our scores, and eagerly proceeded to the great second hole.

-The par 3 second was one of our favourites on the course.
+The 171-yard par 3 second was one of our favorite par 3’s on the course.
 With the same water that guards the opening hole all along the right, the peninsula green brings it into play.
-And at 171-yards from the Blacks, this one shooter requires you to block out all the beauty that surrounds you and focus on the task at hand.
-Both Menekse and I were up to the challenge, with our well struck shots landing safely on the two-tiered green.
+This one shooter requires you to block out the beauty that surrounds you and focus on the task at hand.
+Both Menekse and I were up to the challenge, with our well-struck shots landing safely on the two-tiered green.
 Unfortunately, neither of us made our birdie putts, with Menekse burning her first edge of the day.

 We later learned that the fourth hole will eventually play as the first once the new nine is complete.
 And regardless of the rakes, this hole will eventually make one fantastic opening hole!

-Continuing down the hill, the seventh is a fun 444-yard par four where you can let everything fly off the tee.
+Continuing down the hill, the seventh is a fun 444-yard par four where you can let everything fly.
 The only thing this hole requires is to retie your shoes after your swing.

-As we grabbed our putters, we were welcomed by a nice gentleman that we noticed had walked down from the restaurant.
-He introduced himself as Simon, the owner of the golf course, and he greeted us with an infectious smile and a cold a beer in his hand.
-He generously invited us for a couple of those delicious beers in the restaurant that his wife manages.
+As we grabbed our putters, we were welcomed by a nice gentleman that had walked down from the restaurant.
+He introduced himself as Simon, owner of the course, and greeted us with an infectious smile and a cold beer.
+He generously invited us for a couple of those refreshing beers in the restaurant that his wife manages.
 Originally from Wales, and a solid player himself, Simon has a jealously incredible resume of courses played.
-We pride ourselves of our knowledge of excellent golf courses worldwide, but he managed to add a couple to our list!
+We pride ourselves on our knowledge of excellent golf courses worldwide.
+However, Simon managed to add more than a couple to our list!

-99 East was not overly difficult, but it definitely is not a push over either.
-With greens that run very true, and a routing that keeps you engaged, it is a course that we could play over and over and be very satisfied!
-If this course was located elsewhere, there is no doubt that the membership would be littered with single-digit handicappers, because it played and felt like a true players golf course.
+99 East was not overly difficult, but it definitely is not a pushover either.
+With greens that run very true and a routing that keeps you engaged, 99 East is a golf course that we could play over and over and be very satisfied!
+If this course was located elsewhere, there is no doubt that the membership would be littered with single-digit handicappers, because it played and felt like a true player’s golf course.
 No doubt, just the way Simon envisioned it to be!